 At 7 x 12.5 x 18 inches, it's a decent size for overnight trips and as carry-on luggage for air travel.
 It also has a large front pocket that can hold snacks and pens or coloring books.
 On the side is a mesh pocket for a water bottle or anything else you'll need to carry around.

-In consideration to parents running after their kids, the luggage comes with a detachable back strap for convenient handling.
+In consideration to parents running after their kids, this luggage comes with a detachable back strap for convenient handling.
 You can sling this over your shoulder and carry the bag around after your toddler inevitably gets tired of pulling it himself.
 It's also convenient if you have to bring this up stairs or through rough terrain.
 Whatever the reason, you won't have to hunch down to the height of your kid to help him bring this bag around.

-If you want to complete the look, there are also matching lunch packs, neck pillows, and backpacks to go with your luggage.
+If you want to complete the look, there are also matching lunch packs, neck pillows, and backpacks to go with your rolling luggage.

-The poly-canvas fabric is low maintenance and keeps the luggage lightweight.
+The poly-canvas fabric is low maintenance and keeps this kids luggage lightweight.
 However, some of the materials seem to be thinner and of less quality.
 The mesh pocket tends to break after a while when holding water bottles.
 If handled roughly, some design elements like ears and eyes also tend to break.

 Spinner fans, rejoice!
 Your tiny tot can look like a savvy traveler with Rockland Jr. My First Luggage.
 With different characters and luggage shapes, this is a great spinner option for kids to easily roll through long airport halls.
 The hardside style and polycarbonate material mimics adult luggage except with much cooler prints and colors.